hirosystems/clarinet/docs/getting-started.md

 ### Install on macOS (Homebrew)

+**Note:** We are currently experiencing issues to release Clarinet on Homebrew.
+The latest version on Homebrew is stuck at clarinet v1.5.x, while clarinet v1.6.0 and above bring significant changes (Subnets, Epoch 2.4, POX-3, etc).
+We are working on fix to release new versions on Homebrew.
+In the meantime, you can install pre-built binaries by following these instructions: [Install from a pre-built binary](#install-from-a-pre-built-binary).

 To install Clarinet using macOs, you must first have Homebrew installed on your system.
 If you do not already have Homebrew already installed, please refer to the [Homebrew](https://brew.sh/)documentation for detailed information on how to install Homebrew.